Nicholas-Ho9723/American-Express-Default-Prediction/README.md

 # Amex Default Prediction: Baseline Model

-- **One Sentence Summary:** This repository holds an attempt to apply a baseline Logistic Regression model to predict credit card defaults using the dataset from the "American Express - Default Prediction" Kaggle challenge (https://www.kaggle.com/competitions/amex-default-prediction).
+I created a baseline Logistic Regression model to predict credit card defaults using the dataset from the "American Express - Default Prediction" Kaggle challenge (https://www.kaggle.com/competitions/amex-default-prediction).

 ## Overview

-- **Definition of the tasks / challenge:** The task, as defined by the Kaggle challenge, is to use a massive industrial-scale dataset containing anonymized customer profile information and time-series behavioral data to predict the probability that a customer will default on their credit card balance (binary classification: 0 = Paid, 1 = Defaulted).
+- **Definition of the tasks / challenge:** The task, as defined by the Kaggle challenge, is to use a massive industrial-scale dataset containing anonymized customer profile information and time-series behavioral data to predict the probability that a customer will default on their credit card balance.
 - **Your approach:** The approach in this repository formulates the problem as a binary classification task.
-Due to the massive size of the dataset (over 50GB) and significant outliers, we focused on robust preprocessing (handling missing values, IQR-based scaling, one-hot encoding) and utilized a Logistic Regression model as a fast, mathematically sound baseline.
+Due to the massive size of the dataset and significant outliers, I focused on preprocessing (handling missing values, IQR-based scaling, one-hot encoding) and utilized a Logistic Regression model as a baseline.
-- **Summary of the performance achieved:** Our baseline model successfully processes the data and generates predictions using Kaggle's highly specific custom evaluation metric (a blend of the Gini Index and 4% Recall).
+- **Summary of the performance achieved:** The baseline model successfully processes the data and generates predictions using Kaggle's evaluation metric.

 ## Summary of Workdone